todotxt/todo.txt-android/README.md

 Using Todo.txt for Android requires a [Dropbox](http://dropbox.com) account in order to sync your file across devices.

-There are a multitude of todo list managers for Android.
+There are multitudes of todo list managers for Android.
 Todo.txt is a minimalist, plain-text focused solution we built to learn by collaborating on Android development.

 Interested in joining in?
 Fork the project and talk to us on the [Todo.txt mailing list](http://groups.yahoo.com/group/todotxt/).